Jill Knight: Section 28

 Knight, along with David Wilshire, introduced the Section 28 amendment to the Local Government Act 1988, which barred local authorities, including schools, from 'promoting' homosexuality.
 While promoting the new clause, Knight claimed children under two had access to gay and lesbian books in Lambeth, a claim which has never been substantiated.
 She linked discussion of homosexuality in schools to the spread of AIDS, also describing homosexuality as "perverted" and "desperately dangerous".
 She was described as a key force behind the legislation and a "dedicated – not to say fanatical – anti-gay MP".

 In June 2013, Knight opposed same-sex marriage legislation, arguing that Parliament cannot change the fact that "marriage is not about just love.
 It is about a man and a woman, themselves created to produce children, producing children.
 A man can no more bear a child, than a woman can produce sperm, and no law on earth can change that.
 This is not a homophobic view.
 It may be sad, it may be unequal, but it's true."
 In the same year, she claimed it was wrong for the Conservative Prime Minister David Cameron to apologise for the legacy of Section 28, while appearing to defend herself from accusations of homophobia by claiming that gay people are "very good at antiques".

 In 2018, when she was interviewed by former Attitude magazine editor Matthew Todd, who confronted Knight about her role as an architect of and a main driving force behind Section 28, she said "I'm sorry if anything I did upset you.
 All I was trying to do was acting on what people wrote to me, said to me, what the papers said."
 Knight stated that her motivation had only been to maintain the welfare of children.

 Outside Parliament

 From 1986 to 1995, Knight was Vice-President of Townswomen's Guilds.
 She was director of Computeach International plc from 1991 to 2006 and Heckett Multiserv from 1999 to 2006.
 Knight has been President of Sulgrave Manor Trust since 2012; she was its Chairman from 2007 to 2012.

 Honours

 Knight was appointed a Member of the Order of the British Empire (MBE) in 1964, and elevated to a Dame Commander in 1985.
 She was awarded an honorary DSc by Aston University in 1999.
-Knight was made a Kentucky Colonel in 1973; a Nebraska Admiral in 1980; and has been an honorary Texas Ranger since 2014.
+Knight was made a Kentucky Colonel in 1973; a Nebraska Admiral in 1980; and was made an honorary Texas Ranger in 2014.

 Personal life and death

 Knight's husband, James Montague Knight, died in 1986.
 The couple had two children.
 Her recreations were music, reading, tapestry work, theatre-going and antique-hunting.
-Knight died on 6 April 2022, at the age of 98.
+Knight died in West Northamptonshire, on 6 April 2022, at the age of 98.